PhD Student in Mechanical Engineering

 PhD Student, Mechanical Engineering

-Chinmay is developing controllers for the use of prosthetic legs during dynamic and outdoor locomotion.
-He is interested in the intersection of A.I and Controls.
+Chinmay is developing state-estimation based control of prosthetic legs during dynamic and outdoor locomotion.
+He received his M.S. in Computer Science from University at Buffalo

 Matthew Hammond